 Programme Managers / Coordinators / Professors

-Margaret is the BSS Team Leader, teaching in Year 3 of the programme she also coordinates research project development and research capacity in the School of Social Services.
+Margaret is the Graduate Diploma in Social Services Leader teaching the generic papers in the programme , and also teaches in Year 3 of the Bachelor of Social Services programme.
+She also supports and mentors research and research project development and research capacity in the School of Social Services.
 She is a qualified and registered Social Worker with more than 30 years of experience as a social work academic in New Zealand.
 She has an extensive background as a social worker in specialist child and family mental health services and has been involved in many aspects of the development of the social work profession in New Zealand, including roles in the Aotearoa New Zealand Association of Social Work.

 Publications and Research